 NOTE 1: If CAG ID associated with MBSR and CAG ID associated with private network, both are broadcasted how to apply access control will be determined during normative phase.

 - Extra information (e.g. time duration and location information) may be deployed together with the CAG Identifier for MBSR that UE can access.
 The enhanced Allowed CAG list will be provided to UE and AMF for enforcement to make sure UE not accessing the MBSR cell outside of the time duration or geographic area, e.g. if the time when a certain CAG is allowed for a UE is up or UE is out of the geographic area, the CAG for the UE is revoked from the network as per TS 23.501 [2].
 In normative phase it will be also considered whether a more energy efficient approach based on time and location based information can be pursued.

-Editor's note: The geographic area control needs to be further synched with MBSR broadcasted TA in other KIs.
+NOTE 2: The location information can be in the form of TAI list or geographic area.
+If geographic area info is provided to restrict the access to MBSR, the AMF maps the geographic area to an applicable TAI list, similar to mapping function for mobility restriction, and performs the CAG ID handling considering ULI and additional ULI of the UE as concluded in KI#6.